ddurvaux/PyUnpacker/README.md

 Thanks to Nicolas Brulez for his great training.
 Concept here are coming from his training.
 Anyone interested should attend his training: https://recon.cx/2016/training/trainingmalware.html

+Thanks to CIRCL team for all their idea, help and support!